MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_rss_set_indirection_entry.md

 ### -field IndirectionTableIndex

-A <b>USHORT</b> value that indicates the indirection table entry being moved.
+The hash index of the ITE that currently points to the current CPU and is being modified to point to another processor.
+When the indirection table is *inactive* (RSS is disabled), the miniport driver should track updates to indirection table entries so it has the correct indirection table when RSS is enabled.

 ### -field TargetProcessorNumber

-The target processor number.
+The target processor number to which the ITE should point upon completion.
+The miniport driver should succeed ITE moves from current to current processor.

 ### -field EntryStatus